Hayakuchi0/TakeyariViewer/README.md

 #### Site image

-The "topimage.png" displayed in top page of the portfolio site.
+The "topimage.png" display in top page of the portfolio site.

 And "favicon.ico" used as favion of the portfolio site.

-### Bundle directory as tree structure
+### Bundle the directory as tree structure

 You can bundle direcory, which stored at procedure 1 of "Description", As tree structure.
 The "bookspace.txt" stored to directory, which function as branch of tree structure.